Hikipeko/knowledge-garden/EE/CSE 248/Placement/2013 FFTPL An analytic placement algorithm using Fast Fourier Transform for Density Equalization.md

 * [[Electric Charges]] for backgrounds.
 * Poisson's equation Eq.
 (8) relates spatial density and potential distribution.
 * Neumann boundary condition (zero gradient at the boundary) is enforced to prevent cells from moving outside.
+	* When cell approaches the boundary, the electric force diminishes towards zero.
 * $\hat n$ is the outer unit normal.
 * $\partial R$ is the boundary of $R$.
 * The potential integral is set to zeros thus Poisson's equation has unique solution.